-Any covered student who, by reasonable suspicion, is believed to be under the influence of drugs shall be subject to being tested for drugs.
+Any covered student who, by reasonable suspicion, is believed to be under the influence of drugs shall be subject to being tested for drugs paid for by the parent/guardian.
 Reasonable suspicion must be based on specific observations which are articulated concerning the appearance, behavior, speech, or body odors of the student.
 Any student who receives a positive test result from a reasonable suspicion test or any student who refuses a reasonable suspicion test shall be subject to discipline pursuant to the District's Discipline Policy.